- Oral and Maxillofacial Surgery

 - Cardiovascular research

 Research within this main theme deals with the search into the key molecular processes regulating the proliferation and differentiation of myeloid and lymphoid cells (particularly stem cell biology, erythropoiesis, granulopoiesis, lymphocyte development), and aberrations determining malignant transformation (e.g. in murine models and pathogenetic clinical studies).
 The basic aspects of the program are complemented by research components related to the function and dysfunction and deficiency of the differentiated “end” cells both in physiological conditions and in disease.
-Specific programs have an extension towards clinical application and involve investigations related to developmental diagnostics and therapeutics (e.g. molecular diagnostics, pharmacogenomics, therapeutic targeting in leukemia as well as stem cell transplantation, gene therapy).
+Specific programs have an extension towards clinical application and involve investigations related to developmental diagnostics and therapeutics (e.g. molecular diagnostics, therapeutic targeting in leukemia as well as stem cell transplantation, gene therapy).
 Thus the program covers a spectrum from basic towards clinically applied investigations.
-Traditionally these programs have had their main basis in the Dept. of Hematology of the Erasmus University Medical Center.
-More recently the pediatric division of hematology-oncology has joined this main theme.
 The research program is solidly embedded in and interacting with investigators, scientific groups and networks in a broad international context (e.g. cooperative clinical trial groups, European consortia, scientific groups).
 This holds both for the laboratory parts and the clinical activities.

-Theme 1: Regulation of proliferation and differentiation of hematopoietic stem cells
+Theme 1: Malignant transformation of hematopoietic stem cells

 Theme 2: Transplantation and genetic modification of hematopoietic stem cells

-Within this theme there is a longstanding research effort in murine models for human diseases and nonhuman primate models for stem cell biology and transplantation, which is concerned with the manipulation of immune modulation and the development of gene transfer for therapeutic purposes.
-Hematopoietic stem cell transplantation (SCT) is currently an important therapeutic modality for many malignant hematological disorders, its use for the treatment of metastatic solid tumors is under investigation as well as its development for gene transfer as a therapeutic modality.
+Hematopoietic stem cell transplantation (SCT) is currently an important therapeutic modality for many malignant hematological disorders, as well as its development for gene transfer as a therapeutic modality.
 Alternative stem cell sources (cord blood) and alternative donors (matched unrelated donors) are increasingly used for hematopoietic stem cell transplantation.